Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 52.5-point total in five of seven games (71.4%) this season.
+- Utah and its opponents have gone over the current 54-point total in five of seven games this season.

-- The two teams combine to average 58.3 points per game, 5.8 more than the over/under in this contest.
+- The two teams combine to score 58.3 points per game, 4.3 more than the total in this contest.

 Utah Stats and Trends